 Certainly, an organization’s leadership needs can change because of growth of the organization or situations where the increasing complexity of the organization outstrips the executive’s capacity to lead it.
 But I believe a bigger source of disconnect is executive complacency.
 Of the well over 100 CEO transitions I’ve been involved in, more than a few involved monarchs who were being “eased out.”
 These situations almost always involved a complacency-driven disconnect between the organization’s leadership needs and the leadership style and attention the executive was willing or able to provide.
 These executives had lost relevance and their organizations began to lose relevance as well.

 For example, during one memorable transition-assessment interview with a senior staff member, she commented, “Several years ago, Sue (their departing executive director) went on sabbatical, but she really never came back.
 She’s here physically, but she never came back mentally.
 So, we have been drifting along all that time.
 We are doing okay, but just okay.”
-In the assessment, I discovered that during the years that the organization was “drifting along,” a competing organization emerged and peeled off a large part of my client’s highest dues-paying members.
-During the drift, the CEO had lost focus and the organization had not kept pace with the changing needs of its primary customers.
+In the assessment, I discovered that during the years that the organization was “drifting along,” a competing organization emerged and peeled off a large part of my client’s highest dues-paying and most influential members.
+During the drift, the CEO had lost focus, and the organization had not kept pace with the changing needs of a large group of its primary customers.
 The organization had lost its edge because the departing CEO was managing like it was yesteryear.
 She was basking in past glories.
 She was complacent and lost situational awareness.

 There isn’t any problem with working as long as you want.
 The problem is when there’s a disconnect between the leadership needs of the organization and your ability to shift to meet those needs.
 To be clear, it’s not an issue of age.
 It’s an issue of complacency.